lqueryvg/putty-config/modify_session.md

 ## Counter Intuitive

-Changing a session in Putty is counter intuitive for the following reasons:
+Changing a session in Putty is counter intuitive:

 1. The intuitive approach would be to choose `Change Settings...` from the Putty menu.
-This unfortunately leads you to dialog with a restricted set of options and is probably not where you want to be.
+This unfortunately leads you to a dialog with a restricted set of options and is probably not what you want.
 2. Even when you choose the correct option (`New Session...`) it is **very easy** to forget to both load **and** save the correct session.